jtaufiq1/learningArea/0x1_sysAdmin/linux/internals.md

 ## Hardware
 * The main memory:
-	Storage with 0s and 1s (bit) and all input and output pass through the main memory Kernel and processes resides in it.
+	Storage area for bunch of 0s and 1s (bit) and all input and output pass through the main memory.
+	Running kernel and processes resides in it.
 * The CPU
-	Operates on memory; reads instruction(s) from and writes back to it.
+	Operates on memory; reads instruction(s) and data from and writes back to the main memory.

 ## Kernel
+Everything the kernel does revolves around the main memory.
+Splits the memory into many subdivisions, Maintains states information at all times and assigns each process a share of memory and restricts.

+Manages:
+- Processes: Determines which processes are allowed to use the CPU.
+- Memory: Keeps tracks of all memory; allocated, shared and free.
+- Device Drivers: An interface between hardware and processes.
+- System Calls and Support: Process use system calls to communicate with the kernel

 ### Kernel Implementations Strategies
 * MicroKernels